Higher-Spin Gauge Models in the BRST-antifield Formalism: Higher-spin gauge models on AdS spaces

 We have introduced free fermionic higher-spin gauge theory on AdS spaces in the BRST-antifield formalism.
 In appendix \ref{sec:bos AdS}, the free bosonic higher-spin gauge theory on AdS spaces is introduced.
 The action of $\Delta$ and $\Gamma$ on fields and antifields is summarized in Table \ref{table:Delta and Gamma AdS}. $\msG$ and $\msR$ are defined in \bref{eqn:G AdS} and \bref{eqn:R AdS}, respectively.

-Interactions can be constructed by using the BRST deformation scheme, as was done in sections \ref{sec:BRST deformation}, \ref{sec:three fields} and \ref{sec:two fields}.
+Vertices can be constructed by using the BRST deformation scheme, as was done in sections \ref{sec:BRST deformation}, \ref{sec:three fields} and \ref{sec:two fields}.
 We will not repeat the procedure here but present the results below.
-The interacting action of tensor-spinors $\psi_I$ ($I=1,2$) and a tensor $\phi$ is found to be\footnote{The determinant of the metric, $\gb$, may not be confused with the coupling $g$.}
+The deformed action of tensor-spinors $\psi_I$ ($I=1,2$) and a tensor $\phi$ is found to be\footnote{The determinant of the metric, $\gb$, may not be confused with the coupling $g$.}

 where $\varPsi$ is defined as $\varPsi^0[A]=A$, $\varPsi^1[A]=\msRt(\phi A)$, $\varPsi^2[A]=\msRt(\phi \msRt(\phi A))$, and so on.
 To derive this result, we frequently used the relation

 The obtained action reduces to \bref{eqn:S 3 agh AdS}-\bref{eqn:S2 3 agh AdS} in the flat limit as expected.